fbpx

 Referring New Families

 We add families by internal referrals or by online application for those outside of the BCS network.
-After you have participated in the program for three months and are in good standing (up to date on volunteer time, have 2 or less late notices, have 2 or less missed commitments, and have done a closing shift in the last 3 months) you may refer another family in need by filling out a referral form.
+After you have participated in the program for three months and are in good standing (up to date on volunteer time, have 2 or less late notices, have no more than 2 missed commitments in the last 2 years, and have done a closing shift in the last 3 months) you may refer another family in need by filling out a referral form.
 Prior to referring a friend, please make sure they read our website thoroughly.
 If you and the potential participant qualify, you may request a referral form by emailing bcs@bcsi.org.

 Leaving the Program